 Originally published February 3, 2021

-This article is regarding the administration and reimbursement of coronavirus 2019 (COVID-19) vaccines and monoclonal antibodies when administered by medical providers as a Physician Administered Drug (PAD).
-This is one in a series of articles containing the Department of Health Care Services’ (DHCS) instructions for billing and reimbursement as they pertain to COVID-19 therapeutics.
+This article details the administration and reimbursement of COVID-19 vaccines and monoclonal antibodies when administered as Physician Administer Drugs (PADs) by medical providers.
+This is one in a series of articles containing instructions from the Department of Health Care Services (DHCS) for billing and reimbursement as they pertain to COVID-19 therapeutics.

-Sotrovimab may only be administered in settings in which healthcare providers have immediate access to medications to treat a severe infusion reaction, such as anaphylaxis, and the ability to activate the emergency medical system (EMS), as necessary.
+These products are for the treatment of mild-to moderate COVID-19 in adult and pediatric patients (12 years of age and older weighing at least 40 kg) with positive COVID-19 test results who are at high risk for progressing to severe COVID-19, including hospitalization or death.
+These products may only be administered in settings in which health care providers have immediate access to medications to treat a severe infusion reaction, such as anaphylaxis, and the ability to activate the emergency medical system (EMS) as necessary.

-Bamlanivimab plus Etesevimab No Longer Recommended for Use in California for COVID-19
+Bamlanivimab plus Etesevimab Are Now Authorized for Use in California for COVID-19

 For more information about viral variants in your area to help you make treatment decisions: